 Traditional Philosophy Major

 Build a solid grounding in the history of philosophy and the central areas of philosophical inquiry: ethics, epistemology and metaphysics.
-Broaden this with elective courses focused on specific topics and figures (these might include philosophy of religion, philosophy of science, moral psychology, or existentialism, as well as in-depth study of both past and contemporary philosophers).
+Broaden this with elective courses focused on specific topics and figures.
+These might include philosophy of religion, philosophy of science, moral psychology or existentialism, as well as in-depth study of both past and contemporary philosophers.
 This program is a strong option for students who have a general interest in philosophy or wish to pursue graduate or professional study in almost any field.
 You may also want to consider a double major because of the way philosophy enhances your ability to think clearly and creatively about every other subject.

-Ethics and Public Policy Emphasis
+Ethics and Public Policy Concentration

 Emphasizing the practical connections between philosophy and life, this option is designed for students who want more focused training in ethics and the application of philosophical concepts and methods to moral, social and political issues.
-Beyond teaching you how to get where you are going, this program will teach you to evaluate your goals, and provide a firm foundation for further learning regardless of your career path.
+Beyond teaching you how to get where you are going, this program will teach you to evaluate your goals and provide a firm foundation for further learning regardless of your career path.

 Our 18-credit minor provides a solid background in philosophy and is a valuable addition to many different majors at UNC.